 For those of you who haven’t been, Fuerteventura is the second largest of Spain’s Canary Islands just off the west coast of Africa.
-Thanks to its stunning white-sand beaches, it’s dramatic landscapes and its incredible opportunities for water sports, Fuerteventura is a popular holiday destination among Brits.
-Whilst it’s agreeably a great place to visit during the summer months, it’s popularity increases during the winter as people hop on a plane for a welcome break from the cold weather.
+Thanks to its stunning white-sand beaches, its dramatic landscapes, and its incredible opportunities for water sports, Fuerteventura is a popular holiday destination among Brits.
+With this in mind, hiring a car from a company such as StressFreeCarRental.com can allow you to travel the island and experience all that it has to offer.
+Whilst it’s agreeably a great place to visit during the summer months, its popularity increases during the winter as people hop on a plane for a welcome break from the cold weather.
 The all-year-round sun is definitely a selling point.

 When is the best time to visit?

 The great thing about the Canary Islands is they have sun all year round, making them the perfect destination no matter what time of year it is.
 In my personal opinion, I prefer to travel out of season, so the best time for me to visit Fuerteventura would be outside of the school holidays.
 Prices are a little cheaper, there are fewer people and it’s gorgeous weather.